shaik-farhan-abid/Hackathon_AUST_CSE_Carnival-/README.md

 # Hackathon_AUST_CSE_Carnival-

-# 🎉 eEntify – Smart Event Management Platform
+# 🎉 eventify – Smart Event Management Platform

-eEntify is a web-based event management and registration platform built for hackathons, seminars, and college events.
+eventify is a web-based event management and registration platform built for hackathons, seminars, and college events.
 It allows organizers to manage events easily and participants to register, interact, and stay updated in real-time.

 ---